vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/2-into-the-workspace.md

 Now that we’ve deployed the Llama Stack and verified it’s up and running, it’s time to get hands-on.

 In this section, we’ll launch a Workbench on Red Hat OpenShift AI to spin up a Code Server environment.
-This gives us a powerful, browser-based IDE where we can run Python notebooks and start interacting with the Llama Stack programmatically.
+This gives us a browser-based IDE where we can run Python notebooks and start interacting with the Llama Stack programmatically.

 You’ll use this environment to:

 - Explore Llama Stack’s API
 - Send test prompts directly from code
-- Build a backend to handle requests from our frontend
+- Build a backend that connects Llama Stack and handle requests from our frontend

 By the end of this section, you'll have a better grasp of how to integrate Llama Stack into your own workflows and applications — and set the stage for more advanced use cases.